Flag of North Western Province

 The flag of North Western Province, was adopted for the North Western Province of Sri Lanka in 1987.

 Symbolism

-The flag of the North Western Province is of a maroon bovine with a sun and moon symbol on a white background.
+The flag of the North Western Province is of a maroon lion with a sun and moon symbol on a white background.
 On the background there 15 small eight-pointed cross-stars.
 The whole flag is surrounded by a black and maroon woven border.